patters-match/z88/oz/readme.txt

 To use slot 1 you just need a 1MB flash card in slot 1.
 OZ gets booted automatically by the built-in ROM and using an external card saves modifying the original Z88 altogether.

-OZ has been ported to slots 0 and 1, which enables you to blow the code to a either slot.
+OZ has been ported to slots 0 and 1, which enables you to blow the code to either slot.
 To compile it, use the following commands.

         makerom.bat 0   (DOS Slot 0)